devmicaelyg/devmicaelyg/README.md

    <!-- <img alt="Logo" src="https://imgur.com/x9QuAfE">
 </h1> -->

-I'm a front-end developer, but I also work on the back-end.
+I'm a fullstack developer.
 I do systems analysis and development 💻

 🚀 I have experiences with Angular Js, Spring Boot, Aspnet Core and in addition to developing some projects with React.